15 Fundraising Feasibility Study Questions For Campaign Prep

-15 Crucial Fundraising Feasibility Study Questions to Ask
+15 Fundraising Feasibility Study Questions To Ask

 - What is your desired monetary goal?
 Your campaign’s fundraising goal should be set by your ability to raise the sum, not by the project you wish to fund.
 Your team needs to be clear on this distinction!
 During your fundraising feasibility study, sit down with your different key internal members and discuss what they feel is a reasonable goal, or their opinion of the goal your nonprofit has tentatively set.

 - What is your desired campaign timeline?
 What’s even worse than a campaign that doesn’t reach its fundraising goal?
 A campaign that seemingly goes on forever.
 Some campaigns, like capital campaigns, will need to take years to secure the right gifts.
-However, your internal players need to appreciate the timeline expectations of the campaign.
+However, your internal players need to agree on the timeline expectations of the campaign.
 Are they in it for the long haul?

 - Are board members and key staff ready to be ambassadors?
-Contributors want to give to nonprofits they have relationships with and the higher your campaign’s fundraising goal, the more you’ll need to make connections with these important individuals.
+Contributors want to give to nonprofits they have relationships with, and the higher your campaign’s fundraising goal, the more you’ll need to make connections with these important individuals.
 Your executive leaders (CEO, executive director, etc.) and your board members should be ready to serve as ambassadors for your campaign in this capacity.

 - Do you have enough staff allocated for the campaign?
 Your team may find that there aren’t enough staff members available to handle the campaign.
-Depending on your fundraising expectations, you may need to dedicate certain staff to the project full time.
+Depending on your fundraising expectations, you may need to dedicate certain staff to the project full-time.
 To prepare for the campaign, do you need to hire new staff?
 If you already have the personnel, are they ready to play their role in the campaign?

 People love being insiders, and the more they feel like they’re a part of planning your fundraising campaign, the more likely it is they’ll stay motivated as supporters down the line.

-Take a look at some of these questions to ask during your fundraising feasibility study to help your nonprofit identify valuable individuals to lean on as supporters, as well as determine what to expect of them during your campaign.
+Take a look at some of these questions to ask during your fundraising feasibility study to help your nonprofit identify valuable individuals to lean on as supporters, as well as determine what to expect of them during your campaign:

 - Which individuals would make valuable interviewees?
-Interview key individuals who contribute to the success of your nonprofit, including your board, past contributors, prospects for the proposed campaign, volunteers, and individuals who benefit from your nonprofit’s actions.
+Interview key individuals who contribute to the success of your nonprofit, including your board, past contributors, prospects for the proposed campaign, volunteers, and individuals who benefit from your nonprofit’s work.
 By interviewing a diverse array of individuals, you’ll be able to piece together a well-rounded image of your support structure.

 - Do you have enough interview candidates?
 Be sure that your nonprofit identifies enough individuals for your feasibility study’s interview phase.
 Your team should select multiple subjects occupying similar roles.
 For example, select multiple major donors, multiple board members, multiple staff members, etc. This way, your findings will be a broad sample of your community of support.

-- Are they excited for the campaign?
+- Are they excited about the campaign?
 Your nonprofit doesn’t simply need supporters to think that your fundraising plan is realistic and attainable.
 To ensure the success of your campaign, you’ll need them to really believe in your nonprofit’s mission and the project(s) you’re trying to fund.

-Takeaway: Your fundraising campaign won’t go far without the right supporters inside and outside of your organization.
+Your fundraising campaign won’t go far without the right supporters inside and outside of your organization.
 During your fundraising feasibility study, thoroughly engage with important insiders to gain a more informative perspective on the campaign’s feasibility.